YaCheTsai/107-nccu-Blockchain/HW2/readme.txt

-First you need nodejs and
+First you need nodejs and Ganache blockchain

 Solc is a compiler for solidity installation : npm install -g solc